eezkni/LGFM/README.md

 ## Introdcurion

-This website shares the codes of the "High Dynamic Range Image Quality Assessment Based on Frequency Disparity", IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT), 2023.
+This website shares the codes of the "High Dynamic Range Image Quality Assessment Based on Frequency Disparity", IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT), vol. 33, no. 8, pp. 4435-4440, January 2023.

 ## Abstract